 See download below for source and binaries.

 B. Jonglez, M. Boutier and J. Chroboczek.
 Delay-based routing.
-Submitted for publication.
+Unpublished draft.
 2015.

 M. Abolhasan, B. Hagelstein, J. C.-P. Wang.
 Real-world performance of current proactive multi-hop mesh protocols.
 Asia-Pacific Conference on Communication (APCC 2009), Shanghai, China.
 2009.